What degree do I need to have in order to enroll in the DPT program?

 Does the Division of Biokinesiology and Physical Therapy offer scholarships?

 Yes.
 There are a limited number of competitive, merit-based scholarships awarded to students throughout the three-year program.
 All incoming students are considered for these awards, and there is no need to submit a formal application.
 In past years, 10 to 15 incoming students were awarded scholarships ranging from $5,000 to $10,000 for the first year.
-Scholarships are awarded to second- and third-year students based on their meritorious academic and clinical performance.
+Scholarships are awarded to second- and third-year students based on their meritorious academic, professional, and clinical performance.

 Is financial aid available for international students?